alkem-io/website/content/en/faq/2-why-alkemio.md

 </div>
 <!-- Title of collapisble -->
 <button type="button" class="collapsible" data-toggle="collapse"
-data-target="#why-alkemio">What's the meaning behind the name of this platform?
+data-target="#why-alkemio">What is the meaning behind the name of this platform?
 </button>
 <!-- Content of collapisible -->